Content from Read case data

 Challenge

-• What differences you can observe in the column names?
+• What differences can you observe in the column names?

 • Standardize the column names of the input dataset, but keep the first column names as it is.